BrianGladman/mathieu/readme.txt

                    the characteristics for even orders.

-          mc23e  : integer vectors of length lnum containing the mc23de   exponents corresponding to dms23 and dms23d
+          mc23e  : integer vectors of length lnum containing the mc23de   exponents corresponding to ms23 and ms23d

+          naccrs : vector of lnum values for the estimated accuracy of the sine radial functions; obtained using the Wronskian

-          ce,ced : vectors ce(lnum,narg) and ced(lnum,narg) that
+          ce,ced : arrays ce(lnum,narg) and ced(lnum,narg) that
                    contain narg calculated angular cosine functions
                    and their first derivatives for each of the lnum values of l [real(knd)]
                    For example, ce(10,1) is the angular function for l = 9 and the first value of the angle phi given by arg(1)

-          se,sed : vectors se(lnum,narg) and sed(lnum,narg) that
+          se,sed : arrays se(lnum,narg) and sed(lnum,narg) that
                    contain narg calculated angular sine functions
                    and their first derivatives for each of the lnum values of l [real(knd))
                    For example, se(10,1) is the angular function for l = 9 and the first value of the angle phi given by arg(1)

-          naccrc : estimated accuracy of the cosine radial functions;
-                   obtained using the Wronskian
-          naccrs : estimated accuracy of the sine radial functions;
-                   obtained using the Wronskian
-          nacca  : estimated accuracy of the angular functions; equal to the minimum of the estimates for the sine and cosine angular functions and their first derivatives;
-                   based on subtraction errors in their calculation
+          nacca  : array of lnum values for the estimated accuracy of the angular functions for each of the narg angles; it is equal to the minimum of the estimates for the sine and cosine angular functions and their first derivatives; it is based on subtraction errors in their calculation

 The radial functions are those normally referred to as modified Mathieu functions.
 This terminology is used for consistency with